sachinym/dp-203-azure-data-engineer/Instructions/Labs/1-Explore-Azure-Databricks.md

 While many data analysis are comfortable using languages like Python or Scala to work with data in files, a lot of data analytics solutions are built on relational databases; in which data is stored in tables and manipulated using SQL.

+In this task, you will use the notebook which is created previously and query data using various code cells.

 1. In the **Explore products** notebook, under the chart output from the previously run code cell, use the **+** icon to add a new cell.

 2. Enter and run the following code in the new cell: